[Rev. 5/2/2022 8:07:53 AM--2021]

 (2) Is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.

-(b) Does not include any information that a manufacturer is required to report pursuant to NRS 439B.635 or 439B.640, information that a pharmaceutical sales representative is required to report pursuant to NRS 439B.660 or information that a pharmacy benefit manager is required to report pursuant to NRS 439B.645, to the extent that such information is required to be disclosed by those sections.
+(b) Does not include any information that a manufacturer is required to report pursuant to NRS 439B.635 or 439B.640, information that a pharmaceutical sales representative is required to report pursuant to NRS 439B.660, information that a pharmacy benefit manager is required to report pursuant to NRS 439B.645 or information that a wholesaler is required to report pursuant to NRS 439B.642, to the extent that such information is required to be disclosed by those sections.

 NRS 600A.032 Presumption of reasonable effort by owner to maintain secrecy; rebuttal of presumption.
 The owner of a trade secret is presumed to make a reasonable effort to maintain its secrecy if the word “Confidential” or “Private” or another indication of secrecy is placed in a reasonably noticeable manner on any medium or container that describes or includes any portion of the trade secret.
 This presumption may be rebutted only by clear and convincing evidence that the owner did not take reasonable efforts to maintain the secrecy of the trade secret.